Lost Highway (film): Casting

-Filming and editing
+Filming

-Lynch originally intended to shoot Lost Highway in black and white.

-Lost Highway was shot in Los Angeles, California, in about 54 days, from November 29, 1995, to February 22, 1996.
+Filming took place largely in Los Angeles.
+It began on November 29, 1995, and finished on February 22, 1996.
 Some of the film's exterior and driving scenes were shot in Griffith Park, while the scenes of the Lost Highway Hotel were filmed at the Amargosa Opera House and Hotel in Death Valley.
-Lynch owned the property that was used for Fred and Renee's mansion, which is located on the same street as his own house in the Hollywood Hills.
+Scenes set in Fred and Renee's mansion were filmed at Lynch's own home in the Hollywood Hills.
 The house was configured in a particular way to meet the requirements of the film.
-A corridor that leads to the bedroom was added and the façade was remodeled with slot windows to make Fred's point of view very limited.
-The paintings on the wall above the couch were done by Lynch's ex-wife and producer Mary Sweeney.
+A corridor that leads to the bedroom was added, and the façade was remodeled with slot windows to make Fred's point of view very limited.
+The paintings on the wall above the couch were made by Mary Sweeney, who produced and edited much of Lynch's work (including Lost Highway) and was briefly married to him.

-The scenes that involved nudity and sexual contact proved to be very difficult for Arquette, who considers herself a modest and shy person.
-Nevertheless, she felt protected by Lynch and the film crew, who would always give her robes at any time.
-The love scene between her and Getty in the desert, which was shot on a dry lake bed 20 miles outside Baker, was a closed set and only key crew were allowed on it.
-The sequence where Fred transforms into Pete was not computer-generated, but rather accomplished with in-camera techniques: a makeup expert constructed a fake head that was covered with artificial brain matter, which was then intercut with shots of Pullman.
+Scenes involving sex and nudity proved difficult for Arquette, who considered herself modest and shy; she later said she felt protected by Lynch and the film crew, who were ready to give her a bathrobe at any time.
+The sex scene between her and Getty in the desert, which was shot on a dry lake bed 20 miles outside Baker, California, was a closed set with only key crew members allowed.
+The sequence where Fred transforms into Pete was not CGI, but rather accomplished with in-camera techniques: a make-up expert constructed a fake head that was covered with artificial brain matter, which was then intercut with shots of Pullman.
 The final car chase was shot with two different cameras running at different frame rates.
 The footage was then sped up to make the scene more aggressive.